blade391off/YARA-rules/README.md

 CUSTOM COMMERCIAL LICENSE AGREEMENT (CCLA) v1.0

-Copyright © 2026 Timofey (blade391off).
-All Rights Reserved.
+Copyright © 2026 Timofey (blade391off) represented by his parents / legal guardians.
+All Rights Reserved

 This License governs the use, modification, distribution and commercial exploitation of the YARA Rules and related files (the "Rules").